 For Alice, she had never had acne before starting the pill.
 This was a new struggle and one that left her feeling embarrassed and confused.

-Whether you had acne or not before starting birth control, you can develop post-pill acne, which is a common symptom of post-birth control syndrome.
+Whether you had acne or not before starting birth control, you can develop post-birth control acne, which is a common symptom of post-birth control syndrome.

 If you're coming off the pill, and you're feeling afraid of having that post-pill acne or cystic acne come back, let me assure you there are steps that you can take that don’t include another round of hormonal contraceptives.